cc13ny/System-Projects__trading-system/README.md

 - Learn basics of a simple trading system
 - Make it as a multi-threaded application
-- Program it in C++, Java, Go, Scala, and Haskell
+- Program it in C++, Java, Go, Scala, Rust and Haskell
 - Record any problems
 - Improve it with logics/Solutions related to Concurrecny
 - Make it as a distributed version